 4. Some characters are only referred to by nick name or description: Mad Axe, Old Grey Gull, Sleepy Jack, Smiling Knight, Stone Thumbs, Pudding, Alebelly, Spotted Pate the Pig Boy.

 5. Wildings, Free folk, and other fantastical/quirky characters tend to only have a given name (no family name).
 Melisandre, Ygritte, Osha, Craster, Orell, Gilly, Hodor, Varys.

 6. Names are part of the story.
 The surname “Snow” indicates a person was born illegitimately out of wedlock.
 One character can only say one word, “Hodor,” which we assume is also his name.
-It is later revealed that his true name is Walder (a name shared by nine other characters).
+It is later revealed that his true name is Walder (a name shared by nine other characters) and that the utterance “Hodor” was a foreshadowing of a pivotal scene in the series.
 Theor Greyjoy is re-named “Reek” by his captor in order to demean him.

 7. Real names—given and surnames—are changed just a bit to create new names.
 Androw, Polliver, Ortin, Illifer, Victaria, Mollander, Joseth, Dunaver, Abelar, Jodge.

 8. As mentioned above, real naming conventions are used to create new names.
 Martin often uses Welsh-like spellings–specifically using the letter Y in place of an I or E. Daenerys, Beony, Denys, Frynne, Mhaegan, Edwyn, Elys, Dykk, Lenyl.

 9. Similarly, Martin often uses occupational or place names as surnames, a common practice in early England.
 Brienne of Tarth, Tom of Sevenstreams, Thoros of Myr, Watt of Longlake, Arlan of Pennytree, Bran the Builder.